sjmikler/progress-table/README.md

 Display progress as a table in CLI.

-Designed for monitor machine learning experiments.
+Designed for monitor machine learning experiments, but can be used for anything.

 ![example](progress_table_example.png)